vilyaua/test_task/docs/terraform-role-setup.md

 # setup diverges from the defaults above.
 #
 # `iam:TagRole` is included so Terraform can apply the tags defined in
+# `aws_iam_role.flow_logs`. `iam:ListRolePolicies` is required because the AWS
-# `aws_iam_role.flow_logs`.
-Reapply the inline policy whenever you tighten role
+# provider checks for existing inline policies before updates.
+Reapply the inline
-# permissions to keep this capability.
+# policy whenever you tighten role permissions to keep this capability.

 # Adjust the S3 key prefixes above (envs/*/terraform.tfstate) if your backend uses a different path.
 ```